eisaak/javaDemoForAyyeka/README.md

         Later it can be updated with indexes, relations, maybe triggers, or even store-procedures.

    2. View the Eclipse project screenshot.

          You will see there:

              2 root packages: api and persistency.

              Persistency package contains packages for DataAccessObjects (DAO) and DataTransferObjects (DTO) according to DAO design pattern.

+             XML files which define queries for iBatis against MySQL (system deployer can easily change them).

    3. Read the com.ayyeka.server.model.unitTests.MeasuresHandlerTest
       This test demonstrates how a Conroller (part of MVC) can add measures to persistency using